-Full Stack SEO is a comprehensive approach to website optimization that covers all aspects of SEO, including technical, on-page, and off-page strategies.
-It involves adapting to emerging technologies such as AI and entity-based search.
-This approach optimizes various content types based on query intent, ranging from informational content to product-focused pages.
+Full Stack SEO: A comprehensive approach to website optimization that covers technical, on-page, and off-page strategies.
+It adapts to emerging technologies like AI and entity-based search, optimizing all content types based on query intent—from informational articles to product pages.

 ...
 Solution Smith tests SEO tactics so you don't have to ...

 Full-stack SEO has many moving parts, and it takes time and effort to understand the nuances involved.
-Solution Smith takes care of the overhead costs of digital marketing, saving time and effort.
+Solution Smith uses a data driven approach to SEO by doing its own in-house testing.

-Google outlines key concerns in its Search Quality Rater Guidelines.
-By addressing and avoiding these pain points, webmasters can develop an evergreen SEO strategy that minimizes risk and fosters sustainable growth.
+Addressing these pain points helps create an evergreen SEO strategy that minimizes risk and supports sustainable growth.

 Technical SEO ensures that the right pages are presented to search engines for indexing.
 Duplicate content is addressed, and soft 404 pages are prevented from being indexed.
 The site's structure is optimized to avoid crawling issues or traps.